 It is very important that you use a Digital oven thermometer that states the correct oven temperature.
 I personally do not bake without my oven thermometer on, and if your oven is over or under run 10C / 50F (that is very common), then it will be impossible to follow this recipe and get the same result.

-I bake the choux for 40 minutes in 170 C / 338 F (no fan), but you need to test and try your own oven.
+I bake the choux for 40 minutes at 170 C / 338 F (no fan), but you need to test and try your own oven.
 It is a good idea to take one out at 40 min, wait for a minute to see whether it collapses, if not, very likely that it is well baked.
 Overall, I suggest starting with my baking suggestions however each oven is different, you have to find what works best for you.

 Once choux pastry is well baked, let it cool on the mat.